-Recent increase noted in pubic hair grooming injuriesDecember 17th, 2012 in Diseases, Conditions, Syndromes /
+Recent increase noted in pubic hair grooming injuriesDecember 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Over the last decade there has been a five-fold increase in injuries relating to pubic hair grooming presenting to the emergency department, most of which are due to the use of razors, according to research published in the December issue of Urology.